ni/install-systemlink-enterprise/guide/configuration/configure-external-postgres.md

 ## Configure the Dashboard Service

 1. Create a database on your database server.
-A good default name for this database is "grafana".
+The default name for this database is "grafana".
+If you choose a different name, update `dashboardhost.grafan.database.name` in _systemlink-values.yaml_.
 2. Create a user with access to the database.
 3. If managing secrets with Helm, add your configuration to the `dashboardhost.secrets.database` group in _systemlink-secrets.yaml_.
 4. In _systemlink-values.yaml_, ensure that the default `dashboardhost.grafana.extraSecretMounts` and `dashboardhost.grafana.extraConfigmapMounts` configurations are enabled.